 First impressions make a lasting impression, or so the saying goes.
 Which means it’s extra important to get that first moment of meeting just right to win people over.
 Here we share our top tips on how to effectively build rapport in those early moments of meeting someone new, so that you can consistently get those new relationships off to the best start.

 Making someone feel important fosters mutual respect.
 Recognise your conversation partner's unique qualities, notice the little things about them and make sure they feel you are interested in them.
 Bring a genuine curiosity as to what they are saying and who they are and your listener will feel valued and respected.
 That's a pretty positive start.
 Bill Clinton was a pro at this.
 Making people feel important was a key reason for his success.

 There's a reason why we have two ears and only one mouth...
 When we give another person our attention, it tells them they are worth our time and energy.
 Listening is an important skill, and striking the right balance between sharing our own experiences and fully attentive listening is crucial.
 In fact, it can make the difference between the speaker shutting down or you forming a connection with them that can flourish and grow in all sorts of directions.

 3. Get active

-When we use positive non-verbal behaviour, we actively listen, and can instill a level of trust and confidence in our conversation partner, encouraging them to open up and become more receptive to what you have to say.
+When we use positive non-verbal communication, we actively listen, and can instil a level of trust and confidence in our conversation partner, encouraging them to open up and become more receptive to what you have to say.

 Questions are also essential in terms of building rapport, as a genuine question requires an answer from the other person, instantly forming a relationship, and again denotes interest.
 Try using a combination of open, focused and paraphrased questions to keep the conversation rolling.
 Open questions leave the individual space to talk.
 Focused questions help to get to the nitty gritty of it, usually requiring a single word answer or a simple phrase.
 Paraphrasing questions help to make sure you understood correctly, and show you are listening actively.